artlogicmedia/vimeo-py-lib/README.md

 # vimeo-py-lib

-This library provides a `vimeo` Python (2.5-2.7) mdule that is a direct port of (Vimeo's own PHP library)[https://github.com/vimeo/vimeo-php-lib].
+This library provides a `vimeo` Python (2.5-2.7) module for interacting with the Vimeo Advanced API (v2).
+It is heavily based on (Vimeo's own PHP library)[https://github.com/vimeo/vimeo-php-lib] for the same purpose.

-This supports version 2 of the API.

 ## Dependencies